shashank026/zenatix-assignment/readme.md

 ## Features

 - **User Registration and Authentication:** Users can create accounts, log in, and manage their profiles.
-- **Product Catalog:** Display and categorize your products with detailed information such as title, description, price, and images.
+- **Product Catalog:** Display and categorize the products with detailed information such as title, description, price, and images.
 - **Shopping Cart:** Users can add products to their cart, and proceed to checkout.
 - **Order Management:** Administrators can manage and process orders, including order status updates and tracking information.
 - **Admin Dashboard:** A comprehensive admin dashboard provides administrators with full control over the application, including managing products, orders, users, and more.